SNU-LIST/QSMnet/README.md

 % PREPROCESS_DIR : Directory of phase processing result
 ```
   * 'field_data.mat' file will be saved after phase processing.
-  * Due to 4 pooling layers in U-net structure, the data is cropped to **multiple of 16**.

 ### Inference
 * Requirements in python library